 And if you haven’t subscribed yet, go to makinggayhistory.com for a full list of options.
-That’s where you’ll find all our episodes, including photographs, notes, and links to additional information about the many people we’ve feature in Making Gay History.
-And don’t miss the totally adorable Christmas 1956 photo of Greg Brock clutching his most prized present in front of the tree…a baby doll.
+That’s where you’ll find all our episodes, including photographs, notes, and links to additional information about the many people we’ve featured in Making Gay History.
+And don’t miss the totally adorable Christmas 1956 photo of Greg Brock clutching his most prized present in front of the tree: a baby doll.

 So long!
 Until next time!